State integrals for the quantized $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant: Preliminaries

 While we can ensure the shape parameters lie in \(\mathbb{C}\setminus \set{0}\) we cannot necessarily ensure they avoid \(1\).
 Having shape parameter \(1\) is independent of the choice of shadow coloring and is equivalent to a natural condition on the decorated representation:

 \begin{definition} A crossing with a decorated \(\slg\)-coloring

 is \defemph{pinched} if \([v_{1}] = [v_{2}]\), equivalently \([v_{i}] = [v_{j}]\) for any pair \((i,j)\) of adjacent segments.
 (Note that this condition does not depend on a choice of shadow coloring.)
 A coloring of a diagram is pinched if any of its crossings are.
-If \(\rho\) is a decorated representation of \(K\) and \(D\) an open diagram of \(K\) we say \(D\) is \defemph{\(\rho\)-pinched} if the coloring induced by \(\rho\) is pinched (and conversely that \(\rho\) is \defemph{\(D\)-pinched}). \end{definition}
+If \(\rho\) is a decorated representation of \(K\) and \(D\) an open diagram of \(K\) we say \(D\) is \defemph{\(\rho\)-pinched} if the coloring induced by \(\rho\) is pinched (and conversely that \(\rho\) is \defemph{\(D\)-pinched}).
+If no crossing is pinched we say \((D, \rho)\) is \defemph{smooth}. \end{definition}

 A nugatory crossing is always pinched.
-Examining the database of boundary-parabolic representations compiled by \citeauthor{DiagramSite} \cite{DiagramSite} shows that if \(D\) is a crossing-minimal diagram of \(K\) and \(\rho\) is a nontrivial representation then \(D\) is usually not \(\rho\)-pinched but sometimes is.
-However, if \(K\) is hyperbolic with and \(\rho_{\hyp}\) is (a lift of) the discrete faithful representation then I do know of an diagram \(D\) without nugatory crossings that is \(\rho_{\hyp}\)-pinched.
+If \(D\) is a crossing-minimal diagram it has no nugatory crossings and in this case most (but not all) nontrivial representations \(\rho\) are \(D\)-smooth.
+For example, up to gauge transformation the \(8_{5}\) knot has \(11\) boundary-parabolic representations \cite{Kim2018}.
+In the standard diagram \(D\) \cite[Figure 28]{Kim2018} of this knot \(10\) are smooth and \(1\) is pinched. \(8_{5}\) is hyperbolic and its discrete faithful representation is \(D\)-smooth.
+According to the database of boundary-parabolic representations computed by \citeauthor{DiagramSite} \cite{DiagramSite} this pattern holds in general: for crossing-minimal \(D\) most but not all representations are \(D\)-smooth, but the hyperbolic holonomy representation is always smooth.

 In the standard terminology a not \(\rho_{\hyp}\)-pinched diagram is said to be \defemph{essential}. \note{ More formally the associated octahedral decomposition is essential. } By \cite[Theorem 3]{McphailSnyder2024octahedralcoordinateswirtingerpresentation} being essential is equivalent to a purely group-theoretic condition called \defemph{arc-faithfulness}.
 It is not hard to see that if \(D\) is not arc-faithful then it is pinched for every decorated representation \(\rho\).
 It is natural to conjecture (see \cite[Section 5]{McphailSnyder2024octahedralcoordinateswirtingerpresentation}) that any hyperbolic knot has an arc-faithful diagram.
 It is known that any reduced alternating diagram of a hyperbolic knot is arc-faithful.